2013 American League Division Series: Game 4

-8:37 p.m.
-(EDT) at Tropicana Field in St. Petersburg, Florida

 Craig Breslow came out of the bullpen to send the Red Sox into the AL championship series for the first time in five years.

 Breslow relieved Red Sox starter Jake Peavy in the sixth inning and struck out his first four batters.
 The Rays struck first off of Peavy when Yunel Escobar hit a leadoff double in the sixth, moved to third on a groundout, and scored on David DeJesus's single, but in the seventh, the Red Sox got runners on first and third with two outs off of Jake McGee, who was relieved by Joel Peralta.
 A wild pitch to Shane Victorino scored a run before Victorino singled to score another.
 The Red Sox loaded the bases off of Fernando Rodney on two walks and a hit-by-pitch before Dustin Pedroia's sacrifice fly gave them an insurance run.
 Koji Uehara pitched a perfect bottom half for the save and with the series win, the Red Sox improved to 6–4 all-time in ALDS play; the Rays fell to 1–3.